 - Capsim’s tools meet the developmental needs of students by providing them with an experiential learning platform in which they can learn, make decisions, and take ownership of their self-development.

-- The tools also meet the needs of professors by providing them with solutions to their school’s assurance of learning goals, allowing them to improve their courses, and providing them with one-on-one help from a Client Relationship Consultant 24/7.
+- The tools also meet the needs of professors by providing them with solutions to their school’s learning outcomes assessmentgoals, allowing them to improve their courses, and providing them with one-on-one help from a Client Relationship Consultant 24/7.